Isrothy/neominimap.nvim/README.md

 excellent [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) and
 [satellite.nvim](https://github.com/lewis6991/satellite.nvim) plugins.
-The Git integration in Neominimap was made possible by gitsigns.nvim, and the search integration was based on satellite.nvim's code.
+The Git integration in Neominimap was made possible by gitsigns.nvim, and the search and mark integrations are based on satellite.nvim's code.